addherbs/mini-social-network-using-express-react-firebase-firestore/readMe.txt

 Plan is to make it modular so that I can do some basic dev-ops related stuff with this as well.

+Current Phase 1:
+	a.
+Server functions which expose all the API's in folder socialNet-functions
+	b.
+React Client which hosts all the static contents in socialnet-clients